The Passion Of Ivanka Trump

 Which isn't to say Ivanka is devoid of passion.
 Weirdly, her book does offer — through a handful of details and a mental exercise in subtraction — a portrait.
 Again, the whole thing basically reads like the French alien wrote it, so anything that doesn’t read that way stands out, creating a sharp silhouette.

 She really likes running, for one thing: She loves training for races, loves intense hikes.
 Jared and she literally sort out loose ends while going on a weekly, scheduled run together (no music).
 Running actually sounds like her only hobby; the most detailed section of the book concerns complex hotel deals that Ivanka oversaw, as she attempted to shift the direction of the Trump Organization into a brand with real hotels.
 She mentions in passing that she micromanages Instagram crops.
-She routinely sends email at 11 p.m., and repeatedly and off-handedly describes the kind of ordered schedule that an intense person might favor.
+She routinely sends email at 11 p.m., and repeatedly and offhandedly describes the kind of ordered schedule that an intense person might favor.
 “Unlike Elizabeth,” she writes of an example of a woman’s cherished routine, “I’ve never really loved bath time, but it falls within our evening routine, so I try to make it special for the kids.”
 (This produces the mental image of a glum Ivanka Trump willing herself to enjoy bath time.)

 The subject of her kids, actually, produces this rare note of discord: